Are you sure you want to remove this?

 Whether in the heart of the island or on its coasts, Sicily has something to suit everyone.

 Separated by just 3km of water from southern Italy, Sicily is approximately a 3 hour flight from the UK.
-A number of airlines offer direct flights to Sicily from Heathrow, Gatwick, Stansted, Luton, Manchester and Birmingham, as well as Dublin.
+A number of airlines offer direct flights to Sicily from Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham and Edinburgh as well as Dublin.
 Sicily has 4 international airports: Catania (Fontanarossa, east), Palermo (Punta Raisi, north west), Trapani (Birgi, west) and Comiso (south).

 Sicily boasts an all year round warm climate, hot and dry from May to October rising to the mid-thirties in July and August, with cooler temperatures up in the mountains.
 Whilst the Sirocco (from the Sahara to the south) and mistral (from the north west) winds can blow during the summer months, the island generally maintains a pleasant climate which promotes the growth of olives, almonds, citrus fruits and wine grapes.